 5. Elaborate (60 Min.)

-- Facilitate a sharing session where everybody gets to present what their training program and what their trainer is good at (or not so good at).
+- Facilitate a sharing session in which everybody gets to present their training program and what their trainer is good at (or not so good at).

 Ignite a Discussion

 Start a discussion about how to become an expert at something.
-Ask relevant questions, like:
+Ask relevant questions.
+Here are some examples:

-- What's something you'd like to become an expert at?
+- What's something that you'd like to become an expert at?

 - How do people use apps to master new skills?